workingDog/StixNeoLoader/README.md

 domain objects (SDO) and relationships (SRO) to [Neo4j Cypher](https://neo4j.com/developer/cypher-query-language/) nodes and relations statements.
 The statements are then executed to load the data into a Neo4j graph database.
 This allows adding new nodes and relations to an existing Neo4j graph database.

-### Another tool
-A better tool in this repo that provides for the creation and update of existing databases is [StixToNeoDB](https://github.com/workingDog/StixToNeoDB).

 ### References

 1) [Neo4j](https://neo4j.com/)